Civil war has ravaged most of the world today.

-Here are 6 beautiful places that we can no longer visit, because warfare has destroyed it.
+Here are 6 beautiful places that we can no longer visit because warfare has destroyed them.

 (Don’t be surprised if almost all of them happen to belong to the middle east)

 A site that was claimed to be the resting place of the biblical prophet Jonah, this tomb that had existed since 8th century BC was a place of great importance for both, Christian as well as Muslim faith.
 But in 2014 it was entirely blown up and destroyed by ISIS.
 Now, all that’s left is rubble and dust.

 This fortress spans time through 4 millennials since the days of Alexander the Great.
 It has stood through the courses of the Roman, Mongol, and Ottoman rule.
 This site had barely changed since the 16th century, until the recent 21st century when this was made as to the army base during the recent ongoing civil war.
 Destroying it, and everything else in the city of Aleppo.

 3. The old city of Sanaa - Yemen

 For more than 2500 years, the old city of Sanaa stood its grounds.
 Imbibing in all the historical and cultural changes, most of which was reflected in the arts and architecture of the city.
 The influence of the Christians and Ottomans can be seen as strongly reflected here.
 Or at least could be.
 After a few years of civil unrest and this 2500-year-old UNESCO World Heritage site is close to ruins.